raml-org/raml-spec/versions/raml-10/raml-10.md

     securedBy: [null, oauth_2_0]
 ```

-A resource can also be applied a list of security schemes using the **securedBy** attribute.
-This specifies that all methods of this particular resource (unless they have their own securedBy attribute) can be authenticated by any mentioned security scheme.
-Value of resources attribute overrides that of the root attribute.
-Security Schemes applied to a resource MUST NOT incorporate nested resources; they do not apply to its existing nested resources.
+The **securedBy** attribute can also apply a list of security schemes to a resource.
+All resource methods, except those having their own securedBy attribute, can be authenticated by any of the specified security schemes.
+The value of the resources attribute overrides that of the root attribute.
+Security schemes applied to a resource MUST NOT incorporate nested resources; security schemes do not apply to existing nested resources.

-Applying a security scheme to a method overrides security schemes applied to the API and resources having the method as sibling.
+Applying a security scheme to a method overrides security schemes applied to the API and to resources having the method as a sibling.

 If the processing application supports custom properties, custom parameters can be provided to the security scheme at the moment of inclusion in a method.

-In the following example, the parameter **scopes** is being assigned:
+The following example assigns a value to the parameter **scopes**:

 ```yaml
 #%RAML 1.0